Amayuru1999/Leon-s-Kitchen-Galle/README.md

 -The application will be running at http://localhost:3000.

 ## Usage
--Browse Menu: Users can view the available menu items.
+- Browse Menu: Users can view the available menu items.
--Place Order: Users can select items, add them to the cart, and place an order.
+- Place Order: Users can select items, add them to the cart, and place an order.
--Make Payment: Securely pay for orders using integrated payment options.
+- Make Payment: Securely pay for orders using integrated payment options.
--Order Management: Admins can manage and track orders through the admin panel.
+- Order Management: Admins can manage and track orders through the admin panel.
--Contributing.
+- Contributing.
--We welcome contributions!
+- We welcome contributions!
 Please follow these steps to contribute:

 ## Fork the repository.
 -Create a new branch (git checkout -b feature/your-feature-name).